Frequently Asked Questions (FAQs)

 Will my insurance cover nutrition?

 It's important to recognize that natural medicine is heavily under-funded compared to mainstream medicine because it's more focused on helping people heal rather than simply making a profit like it's conventional counterparts.
 This lack of funding leads to a perceived lack of research and some people erroneously jump to the conclusion that it proves fallibility.
 But please don't assume that a lack of research proves anything.
-Science is ongoing and will always be incomplete--it's the very nature of research!
+Science is perpetual and will always be incomplete--it's the very nature of research!
+If anyone claims that science is "settled," "absolute," or provides "proof," they are practicing true pseudoscience.